alexleo25/POWER-BI-PROJECT/README.md

 - Frequency of workouts
 - Sleep duration and stress levels

-Here is the link of the google form i created
+Here is the link of the google form i used
 [google form](https://forms.gle/dTsP5vPYerru7aeQ6)

 ## Features